 What do pharmacists do?

-As explained by the University of Iowa's College of Pharmacy, pharmacists are educated to understand the ins and outs of all prescription medications, from their treatment purposes, to their side effects and the risk of interactions with other kinds of drugs.
+As explained by the University of Iowa’s College of Pharmacy, pharmacists are educated to understand , from their treatment purposes, to their side effects and the risk of interactions with other kinds of drugs.
 Pharmacists are trained to help and advise patients with regard to medication use, and typically provide instructions to patients about dosage amounts and so on.
 They can be found in a range of settings, from leading chain drug-stores to hospitals to smaller community-based health care centers.

-An article from U.S. News & World Report included a quote from the president of the National Community Pharmacists Association, Mark Riley, who elaborated on the scope and importance of the role.
+An article from U.S. News & World Report from the president of the National Community Pharmacists Association, Mark Riley, who elaborated on the scope and importance of the role.

 “We consider ourselves the last line of defense before somebody takes medication,” he explained.
 “The thing that separates us from all the other professions is our expertise and drug knowledge, and I think we’re going to see pharmacists injected more and more into the health care system.”